binzume/aframe-xylayout/README.en.md

 ### xyrect

-Components that provide element sizes and pivots for `xycontainer`.
+A component that provide element sizes and pivots for `xycontainer`.
 By default, xycontainer uses the width and height attributes of the element.
 If width and height do not represent the actual size of the object (e.g. `a-sphere`), we need to be specified in this component.